-In the most general terms, the cost of not following a PM program can result in loss of production as a result of excessive, unplanned equipment downtime, shortened machine and component life and poor utilization of available manpower.
+In the most general terms, the cost of not following a PM program can result in loss of production because of excessive, unplanned equipment downtime, shortened machine and component life, and poor utilization of available manpower.

 Not every fleet can boast a world-class program.
 One of the biggest contributors is the investment that goes with the territory.
 A proactive PM program requires a significant time and effort investment on the part of the equipment manager and the team of technicians.
 During hectic workdays, PM often falls by the wayside.